 2.4c Panzer Loss.
-During their Reinforcement Phase in the Campaign game's first three turns (26 Sept through 1 Oct 1943), the Axis player must check for panzer loss.
+During their Reinforcement Phase in the Campaign game's first three turns (26 Sep through 1 Oct 1943), the Axis player must check for panzer loss.
 Roll two dice and suffer one step loss on a 7-12 result.
 A result of 2-6 is no effect.
-Only one roll is made per turn

-If the result is a Loss, one Axis Yellow-Armor unit must be placed in the Dead Pile.
+If the result is a loss, one Axis yellowsymbol Armor unit must be placed in the Dead Pile.
 Priority must be given to eliminating units east of the Dnepr River, but aside from this the Axis player is free to choose.